What is construction equipment procurement software?

 How it differs from project management software

-CMiC is a construction ERP: accounting, HR, project management, procurement in one system.
-Its procurement module handles subcontractor bids and POs.
+CMiC is a construction ERP: accounting, HR, project management, and purchasing in one system.

 The market today